 One point worth mentioning here is what we do with the waste taken out of the barns.
-In some locations we make very high quality compost out of it by adding water, straw and wood products to it, then mix it on a scheduled basis to prevent over heating and to preserve essential microorganisms and bacteria to become our organic compost.
-It smells like fresh soil when we’re done, and it does crop, garden and plants of all kinds good.
-In other areas we use a unique process to pelletize the raw waste.
+In some locations, we make very high-quality compost out of it by adding water, straw and wood products to it, then mix it on a scheduled basis to prevent overheating and to preserve essential microorganisms and bacteria to become our organic compost.
+It smells like fresh soil when we’re done, and it does crops, gardens, and plants of all kinds good.
+In other areas, we use a unique process to pelletize the raw waste.
 This product does smell, but has a higher nitrogen level and is much easier to apply by the organic crop farmers who use it.
 Please see the Organic Poultry Compost page of our website for more information.

 We do not artificially induce molting in our cage-free organic birds, but we do in our conventional birds.
 Molting is a natural process that many species go through.
 Snakes and other reptiles shed their skins, and most birds naturally molt or lose their feathers about once per year.
 The purpose of molting is for birds to either rejuvenate themselves or to make themselves more attractive for potential mates.
 In commercial egg farms, it has been done to rejuvenate egg laying capability.
 How is it done?
 In the past, it was done by temporarily withholding feed.
 When we do it now, birds have their diet changed from a protein-rich feed to one high in fiber.